tech-andgar/contributor_covenant/CONTRIBUTING.md

 1. Fork the repository and make a branch for your translation.
 1. If it's a new language, add it to `config.toml`, with a localized name and language code/optional region (e.g. `pt` or `pt-br`).
-1. Create a markdown file with your translation in `version/2/0/code_of_conduct.LANGUAGECODE.md`.
+1. Create a markdown file with your translation in `version/3/0/code_of_conduct.LANGUAGECODE.md`.
 (Underscores, not hyphens.)
+Use the English markdown file as an example.
+1. Update the two fields at the top of your new markdown file: reportingPlaceholder, which should contain the exact placeholder text in the "how to report" section, and the enforcementPlaceholder, which should contain the exact placeholder text in the "Addressing and Repairing Harm" section.
 1. Open a pull request.
 1. We will put out a call to have one or more other native speakers review the translation.
 1. Collaborate until the translation is satisfactory.
 1. We will merge your translation!
 1. HTML and plain text versions are automatically generated from your markdown file.
 1. A link to your translation is automatically added to the translations page.

+Note that we will not accept machine translations.

 ### Developers